 All hopping sequences are referred to by an ID, macHoppingSequenceID.
 A macHoppingSequenceID of 0 denotes the default sequence for a particular PHY.
 This default sequence is a pseudo-randomly shuffled list of all channels available to the PHY.
 The mechanism to generate the default sequence is defined as follows:

 SHUFFLE is a macHoppingSequenceLength-sized array.
 The contents of this array are equivalent to the first macHoppingSequenceLength outputs of a 9-bit linear feedback shift register (LFSR) with polynomial x^9 + x^5 + 1 and a starting seed of 255.
+Each LFSR output is modulo macHoppingSequenceLength, so that each entry of SHUFFLE is between 0 and (macHoppingSequenceLength - 1), inclusive.

-CHANNELS is a macHoppingSequenceLength-sized array that is initially populated with the monotonically sorted list of channels available to the PHY.
+CHANNELS is a macHoppingSequenceLength-sized array that is initially populated with the monotonically increasing list of channels used by the particular implementation.

+For cases where macHoppingSequenceLength is greater than the number of channels available to the PHY, this implies that some channels will appear multiple times in the array.

+For cases where macHoppingSequenceLength is less than or equal to the number of channels available to the PHY, some channels available to the PHY may be excluded from the array, while other channels appear multiple times.

+The selection of channels (the subset of available PHY channels, and which, if any, channels are used multiple times in the hopping sequence) is implementation-specific.

 CHANNELS is shuffled as per figure XYZ.